bbauska/Coursera-Bootstrap/readme.md

 What this means is that this, when executed, will clean out the distribution folder.

-I will add that in, and then I will put that comma there because I\'m going to add more scripts below this.
+I will add that in, and then I will put that comma there because I&apos;m going to add more scripts below this.

-Let me save the changes, the next step that I\'m going to do is to install an npm module called copy files which are used to copy some font files from my node modules folder into my distribution folder.
+Let me save the changes, the next step that I&apos;m going to do is to install an npm module called copy files which are used to copy some font files from my node modules folder into my distribution folder.

 That when it is deployed, the font files also get deployed.

-Going to the terminal, the next package that I\'m going to install is npm -g, recall that this means that it should be installed globally.
+Going to the terminal, the next package that I&apos;m going to install is npm -g, recall that this means that it should be installed globally.

-Since I am doing this on a Mac, I should say sudo npm -g, if you are doing it on Windows, you don\'t need the sudo. sudo npm -g install copy files.
+Since I am doing this on a Mac, I should say sudo npm -g, if you are doing it on Windows, you don&apos;t need the sudo. sudo npm -g install copy files.

 And then once that is installed ,this NPM module will help me to copy